Capitals Air Pollution Goes High Amid Inclement Weather - UrduPoint

 Capital's Air Pollution Goes High Amid Inclement Weather

-The federal capital's air quality on Friday was reported unhealthy amid inclement weather posing vulnerable age groups comprising children, women and the elderly at risk of contracting respiratory ailments

-ISLAMABAD, (UrduPoint / Pakistan Point News - 6th Jan, 2023 ) :The Federal capital's air quality on Friday was reported unhealthy amid inclement weather posing vulnerable age groups comprising children, women and the elderly at risk of contracting respiratory ailments.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 8th Jan, 2023 ) :The Federal capital's air quality on Sunday was reported unhealthy amid inclement weather posing vulnerable age groups comprising children, women and the elderly people at risk of contracting respiratory ailments.

 Air pollution in the metropolis remained high since the onset of the fall season as prolonged dry weather, increased vehicular traffic, garbage and wood burning continued to surge.